NevendraL/Invescnetprivacy/README.md

 Invescent: Privacy policy
 Welcome to Invescent for Android!

-This is an open source Android app developed by Wrichik Basu.
-The source code is currently not available on GitHub.
+This is an open source Android app developed by Invescent.
+The source code is currently not available.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.